stephenliu1944/easytool-http/README.md

 # axios-enhanced
-Enhance axios features, use it like axios but more powerful.
+Enhance axios features, use it like axios but more convenient.

 ## Extension features
 cache,